moaljazaery/tiles_search/README.md

 Run the code:

-    - define the new paths in the config path
+    - define the new paths and the maximum tiles length in the config path
     - Run the pre-processing command in the terminal: python3 dictionary_preprocessing.py